ivanovs-4/micro-dal/readme.md

 -- HaskKey means that the data item has, at least
 -- a primary key and *namespace*.
 -- The primary key is a primary key,
--- namespace in case of a relational database will mean -- a table, in a case of any other kind of storage
+-- namespace in case of a relational database means
+-- a table, in a case of any other kind of storage
 -- it could mean "bag" or the namespace.
 I.e. it's a set -- of all values of the given type.